Afghan president demands Pakistan act against Taliban

 Pakistan’s embassy in Kabul said on Thursday that officials in Islamabad were assessing the evidence presented during a visit by Afghan Interior Minister Wais Barmak and the head of the NDS intelligence service, Masoom Stanekzai.
 It said Pakistan had given no commitment to take any action.

-The attacks came at a time of already heightened tension in the region, after the United States said it would cut security aid to Pakistan, complaining the South Asian nation was not doing enough to fight terrorist groups sheltering there.
+The attacks came at a time of heightened tension in the region, after the United States said it would cut security aid to Pakistan, complaining the South Asian nation was not doing enough to fight terrorist groups sheltering there.

 Reporting by Hamid Shalizi; Writing by James Mackenzie; Editing by Clarence Fernandez